Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 ## Coupling

 Coupling represents the degree to which a module or object is independent from others.
-A module that is highly coupled relies on many other modules to do it's job, whereas a module that is slightly Coupled relies on a few modules to acheive it's goal.
+A module that is highly coupled relies on many other modules to do it's job, whereas a module that is slightly Coupled relies on a few modules to do it's job.

-Object Oriented systems generally avoid highly Coupled modules because they are time consuming to maintain and difficult to test.
-That is, changes to other parts of the code base will constantly require updates to a tightly Coupled module on a continual basis since the module depends on many other parts of the code base by definition.
-Additionally, any tests developed for a highly Coupled module will require testing of the dependencies of that module, which increases the complexity of the testing effort if there are many dependecies.
+Object Oriented systems generally avoid highly Coupled modules because such modules are time consuming to maintain and difficult to test.
+More specifically, progressive changes to a code base will constantly require updates to a tightly Coupled module since the module is highly dependant on other parts of the code base by definition.
+Additionally, any tests developed for a module will require testing of the dependancies of that module, which can get complicated very quickly if there are many dependancies.

-## Abstraction
+In a distributed, cloud based architecture, components should have the ability to be changed, upgraded, or replaced independently without affecting the functioning of other components.
+This allows teams responsible for different services to act independently from each other.

+L